kgisl/cs8251/notes/unit5.md

 transferred to and from memory.
 Buffering is a scheme that prevents excessive access to a physical I/O device like a disk or a terminal.
 Its purpose is to synchronize the physical devices that the program needs.
-The buffer collects output data until there are enough to write effi ciently.
+The buffer collects output data until there are enough to write efficiently.
 The buffering activities are taken care of by software called device drivers or access methods provided by the operating system.